KaiGuo20/KaiGuo20.github.io/_pages/about.md

 working with [Prof. Yi Chang](http://www.yichang-cs.com/).

-My research centers on Graph Learning, while also exploring Information Retrieval, graph for large language models, and AI for Science, with an emphasis on efficiency, trustworthiness, and practical impact.
+My research centers on Graph Learning, while also exploring Information Retrieval, Graph for Large Language Models, and AI for Science, with an emphasis on efficiency, trustworthiness, and practical impact.

 <p>
   <a href="https://scholar.google.com/citations?user=你的ScholarID"